herd/herdtools7/pac_tests/notes/ordering/solver.md

 set of "basic" variables and a set of "non-basic" variables and maintain the equations in a canonical form:

-- forall `x` basic, `x = y(1) ^ ... ^ y(n)` with `y` a set of non basic
+- forall `x` basic, `x = y(1) ^ ... ^ y(n)` with `y` a set of non-basic
     variables, so `y(1) ^ ... ^ y(n)` act as the "definition" of `x`
-- each inequality is of the form `y(1) ^ ... ^ y(n) != 0` with `y` a set of non
+- each inequality is of the form `y(1) ^ ... ^ y(n) != 0` with `y` a set of
-    basic variables
+    non-basic variables

 ### Proof

-With this method the equalities are rewrite in a way such that they act as definitions for the basic variables, and the non-basic variables are unconstrained, so solving the set of inequality is relatively easy: If an inequality is of the form `0 != 0` (`y` is empty), we found a contradiction.
+With this method the equalities are rewriting in a way such that they act as definitions for the basic variables, and the non-basic variables are unconstrained, so solving the set of inequality is relatively easy: If an inequality is of the form `0 != 0` (`y` is empty), we found a contradiction.
-Otherwise if we assume that their is less than `2^n - 1` inequalities (with `n` the number of bits in the PAC field), then their is no contradiction:
+Otherwise, if we assume that there is less than `2^n - 1` inequalities (with `n` the number of bits in the PAC field), then there is no contradiction:

-- if `N` is the set of non basic variables, we can iterate over it's elements:
+- if `N` is the set of non-basic variables, we can iterate over its elements:
     - let `N(1) != f1(N(2), N(3), ...)`, `N(1) != f2(N(2),...)`... the inequalities
-        that contains `N(1)`, if their is less than `2^n - 1` such inequalities,
+        that contain `N(1)`, if there is less than `2^n - 1` such inequalities,
         for all values of `N(2)`, `N(3)` we can find a value for `N(1)` different to `f1(N(2), ...)`, `f2(N(3), ...)`, ...
-    - and we continue by using the inequalities that doesn't contains `N(1)`...
+    - and we continue by using the inequalities that doesn't contain `N(1)`...

-So if the program have more than `2^n - 1` inequalities I just raise an user error.
+So if the program have more than `2^n - 1` inequalities I just raise a user error.
 This method also prove the soundness of the previous union-find algorithm.

 ### Algorithm

-So all we have to do is to maintains the canonical form each times we add a new equation and check if all the inequalities are not empty.
-To do it each times we want to add an equation `x(1) ^ ... ^ x(n) == 0` or `x(n) ^ ... ^ x(n) != 0` we start by replacing all the basic variables by their definition in term of non-basic variables so we can assume that all the variables are non-basic, and:
+So all we have to do is to maintain the canonical form each time we add a new equation and check if all the inequalities are not empty.
+To do it each time we want to add an equation `x(1) ^ ... ^ x(n) == 0` or `x(n) ^ ... ^ x(n) != 0` we start by replacing all the basic variables by their definition in terms of non-basic variables, so we can assume that all the variables are non-basic, and:

-- if this is an equality, if it is not empty, we set `x(1)` as a new basic variable of definition `x(2) ^ ... ^ x(n)` and remplace it by it's definition in all the current equations (equalities and inequalities).
+- if this is an equality, if it is not empty, we set `x(1)` as a new basic variable of definition `x(2) ^ ... ^ x(n)` and remplace it by its definition in all the current equations (equalities and inequalities).
 And if an inequality became empty, then we found a contradiction.
 This operation is call a pivot, and the new problem is equivalent to the oringinal problem.